Zaithwa685/Emailsender-app/README.md

              3. The actual working emails for both sender and receiver
              4. Password for the SMTP server needed to send the email

+Create your desired templates for the application Change the font size and style
+Change the color of the background and the texts and buttons